Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.

-- Open Doors Programme allows students to meet with employers and the workforce, whilst exploring what a workplace might actually look like!
-Find out more with firstname.lastname@example.org
+- Open Doors Programme allows students to tour the workplace.
+Find out more from email@example.com

 - Work experience happens throughout the year.
 If you are interested in providing work experience, please contact firstname.lastname@example.org

-- Mock Interviews involve a short 1-2-1 conversation between employers and learners, similar to a job interview.
-Schools will supply employers with suggested questions and employers can give feedback and coaching.
+- Mock Interviews Schools will supply employers with suggested questions and employers can give feedback and coaching.

-- Careers days or careers fairs can take many forms.
-Schools often ask employers to have a stand, with interactive activities to promote their business in an eye-catching way.
-Talk to students to give them ideas on what they can do in their future - whether they are going to university, apprenticeship or straight into employment.
+- Careers days or careers fairs Schools like employers to have a stand, with interactive activities to promote their business in an eye-catching way.

 - The Hastings Opportunity Day 2019 featured employer-led activities that were showcased in a range of venues across Hastings - plenty of ideas to inspire you: